UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

-\paragraph{Model comparison} This dataset was used to compare low-complexity reconstruction and UQ methods -- including UncertaINR with BBB, MCD, and DEs of (2, 5, and 10) MCD base learners, as well as classical reconstruction baselines (FBP, CGLS, EM, SART, and SIRT).
+\paragraph{\sffamily Model comparison} We also used the Shepp-Logan dataset to compare low-complexity reconstruction and UQ methods -- including UncertaINR with BBB, MCD, and DEs of (2, 5, and 10) MCD base learners, as well as classical reconstruction baselines (FBP, CGLS, EM, SART, and SIRT).
 For the latter, without UQ, only reconstruction accuracy is reported.
-Several conclusions can be drawn from the experimental results summarized in Table~\ref{tab:shepp_results}.
-First, MCD UINRs significantly outperform BBB UINRs, e.g. with SNR gains up to 5dB (20-view test set) and ECE reductions by $\nicefrac{2}{3}$ (5-view test set).
+Several conclusions can be drawn from the experimental results summarized in Table~\ref{tab:shepp_results}, with further analysis on variability and significance presented in Appendix~\ref{sec:shepp_variability}.
+First, MCD UINRs significantly outperform BBB UINRs, e.g. with PSNR gains up to 5dB (20-view test set) and ECE reductions by $\nicefrac{2}{3}$ (5-view test set).
 Due to this poor performance (more detail in Appendix~\ref{sec:bbb_model_perform}), BBB UINRs were not considered in later experiments.
-Second, all MCD-based methods significantly outperformed classical methods in terms of reconstruction accuracy, with gains up to $\sim$4dB in both test sets.
-Third, among UncertaINR methods, DE-5 and DE-10 MCD UINRs achieved the best performance, but the simple MCD UINR was surprisingly close (within 1dB of the best ensemble in all cases).
+Second, all MCD-based methods significantly outperformed classical methods in terms of reconstruction accuracy, with gains up to $\sim$4dB PSNR in both test sets.
+Third, among UncertaINR methods, DE-5 and DE-10 MCD UINRs achieved the best performance, but the simple MCD UINR was surprisingly close (within 1dB PSNR of the best ensemble in all cases).
 Similar conclusions can be drawn with respect to UQ.
 Furthermore, despite small validation set size (5 images), UINRs generalized well to the test set.
 For 20-views, validation and test accuracies were comparable, with improved test set calibration.
 For 5-views, despite slight PSNR and NLL degradation, ECE improved in the test set.
 These results suggest that small validation sets are sufficient for tuning UncertaINRs.